SAP-samples/ariba-extensibility-samples/topics/cloud-connector/README.md

 > The code of the on-premise service will be released shortly.
 Stay tuned.

-Now that we have access to the different systems and we've installed the required software, we will proceed to explain how to get SAP Cloud Platform Integration talking with SAP Ariba and the on-premise service.
+Now that we have access to the different systems and we've installed the required software, we will proceed to explain how to get SAP Cloud Integration talking with SAP Ariba and the on-premise service.

 ## Step 1 - Configure SAP Cloud Connector locally

 ⚡ Configure the required components in SAP Cloud Connector locally.

-Once SCC is installed locally and running, go to http://localhost:8443 to configure the connection to SAP Cloud Platform.
+Once SCC is installed locally and running, go to http://localhost:8443 to configure the connection to SAP BTP.
 The default login details are:
 - User Name: `Administrator`
 - Password: `manage`

-Once in the Cloud Connector UI, we need to set up the secure tunnel between our on-premise system (our local machine) and SAP Cloud Platform (Cloud Foundry environment).
+Once in the Cloud Connector UI, we need to set up the secure tunnel between our on-premise system (our local machine) and SAP BTP (Cloud Foundry environment).
-> The steps describe below are based on the `Set up Secure Tunnel between ABAP System and SAP Cloud Platform (CF)` tutorial - https://developers.sap.com/tutorials/cp-connectivity-create-secure-tunnel.html.
+> The steps describe below are based on the `Set up Secure Tunnel between ABAP System and SAP BTP (CF)` tutorial - https://developers.sap.com/tutorials/cp-connectivity-create-secure-tunnel.html.

-1. Go to the SAP Cloud Platform trial and check the details of your trial subaccount.
+1. Go to the SAP BTP trial and check the details of your trial subaccount.
 Copy the ID as we will be using this for our configuration in SCC.
    | ![Subaccount ID](images/subaccount-id.png) |
    |:--:|
    | Subaccount ID in SCP |